rodchristiansen/Munki-Enroll/README.md

 Munki Enroll requires PHP to be working on the webserver hosting your Munki repository.

 1. Create a “enroll” folder in the root of your Munki repository (the same directory as pkgs, pkginfo, manifests and catalogs).
-Add the `server.php` and the `templates` folder to this new folder.
+2. Add the `server.php` and the `templates` folder to this new folder.
+3. Edit the `SUBMITURL` inside the `server.php` script.

-2. Edit the location in the `.pkginfo` of the CSV to match your organization and file share.
+3. Edit the URL location in the `.pkginfo` of the CSV to match your organization and file share.

-3. Add the `.pkginfo` to your Munki repository and add it as an install item.
+4. Add the `.pkginfo` to your Munki repository and add it as an install item.
 Munki will now do all the magic.

 ## How This Is All Working ##